sachag678/sachag678/README.md

 Some recent projects are:
   - Designing custom anaytics dashboard to track the prices of used iphones on kijiji to find the best deal: [Link](https://github.com/sachag678/iphone-tracker)
-  - Implementing a visualization tool to understand the standard line search and trust region search methods for optimization: [Link](https://github.com/sachag678/optimization)
+  - Implementing a visualizer to understand the standard line search and trust region methods for optimization: [Link](https://github.com/sachag678/optimization)